50% OFF All Plans!

 Multiple factors together control the size of a JPEG image.
 These include:

-How to Compress JPEG images to Meet Any Upload Size?
+How to Compress JPEG Images to Meet Any Upload Size Limit?

 The easiest and most efficient way to compress JPEG images is to use a JPEG compressor tool like ours.
-You can also reduce the file size manually by removing metadata and resizing the image.
+You can also reduce the file size manually by resizing the image, lowering its quality, or removing unnecessary metadata.

 Here’s a general rule of thumb for adjusting dimensions to reduce a JPEG file size.

-This manual adjustment is quite hectic and difficult for many to handle.
+These manual adjustments can be time-consuming and difficult for many users.
 Also, what if the need is to get a defined file size?
 Achieving that manually can be challenging, too.

 But no need to worry.
 If you want to compress a JPEG image to a defined size, here’s what can help you do that fast and accurately.